 - 1%. hundred calories, 2.5 grams of fat, 1.5 grams of saturated fat, ten mg of cholesterol

 - Skim. eighty calories, 0 fat, 0 saturated fat, 4 mg of cholesterol

 All oils and fats contain varying percentages of saturated, monounsaturated, and polyunsaturated fats.

 Coconut oil is 92 percent saturated fat(see Figure 5-1).
 Tropical oils can still be found in some brands of snack foods, crackers, cookies, nondairy creamers, and breakfast cereals, although they have been removed from most national brands.
 Do you check for tropical oils on the ingredients labels of the foods you select?

 Figure 5-1 Comparison of dietary fats.
-(Fatty acid content normalized to 100%.)
+(Fatty acid content normalized to a hundred %.)

 Considerable evidence suggests that increased intake of saturated fats may increase serum (blood) cholesterol levels7.